-Our friends at Secure Parking are again offering discounted parking this Easter.
-With so many great school holiday events, you can redeem this saving again and again!
+Our friends at Secure Parking are again offering Brisbane parking these school holidays.

 Click here for other parking ideas.

-Here are 5 fun cheap school holiday activities to help you over the Easter holidays:
+Here are 5 fun cheap school holiday activities to help you over the spring holidays.

 You can step back in time in Brisbane and ride a tram at the Tramway Museum as many times as your Brisbane Family would like.
 Set in a bushland setting, you can explore restored trams and other reminders of Brisbane’s tramway era.
 There are plenty of spots for picnics and souvenirs and drinks available.
 It is open Sundays from 12.30 – 4pm.
 Find prices here.